felixrieseberg/windows-development-environment/README.md

 ```

 #### Version Control: Git, Subversion, Mercurial
 Obviously.
-If you want Git to be able to save credentials (so you don't have to enter SSH keys / passwords every single time you do anything), also install git-credential-winstore.
+If you want Git to be able to save credentials (so you don't have to enter SSH keys / passwords every single time you do anything), also install the Git Credential Manager for Windows.

 ```
 cinst git.install